muhammadbeig/django_perfhistory/README.md

 	git clone <giturl-of-this-repo>

-- Go to the directory created by the cloning of the git repo and type:
+- Go to the directory created by the cloning of the git repo (and then the perfhistory_app directory) and type:

 	pip install -r requirements.txt (You need pip :))

 - Install migrations

-	./manage.py -makemigrations
+	./manage.py makemigrations
-	./manage.py -migrate
+	&& ./manage.py migrate

 Currently there isn't a bash script to run the development server as daemon (We are not using a webserver with perfhistory app yet)